-Board Rescue (12-13 years) - Teams consist of a swimmer and a paddler.
-On the starter's whistle the swimmer races out to their allocated buoy; on arrival signals that assistance is required.
-The paddler begins at the swimmers signal.
-On reaching the swimmer the paddler rounds the buoy from left to right, picks up the swimmer, making sure that they are on the seaward side of the buoy.
-The team jointly paddles back to shore.
-The paddler and swimmer run to cross the finishing line with both of them in contact with the board.
+Board rescue (U13 - U14) - Teams consist of a swimmer and a paddler.
+On the starter's whistle, the swimmer races out to their allocated buoy; on arrival, signals that assistance is required.
+The paddler begins at the swimmer's signal.
+On reaching the swimmer, the paddler rounds the buoy from left to right, picks up the swimmer, making sure that they are on the seaward side of the buoy.
+Then the team jointly paddles back to shore.
+The paddler and swimmer run to cross the finishing line with both competitors in contact with the board.